4 DAYS FROM $899

 Disembark in Sagaing and transfer to the Mandalay airport for your flight home

-After breakfast, you'll disembark your ship at Sagaing and transfer to the airport for your overnight flight home.
+After breakfast, you'll disembark your ship at Sagaing and transfer to the airport (taking in some impressive sights along the way).
+Board your overnight flight home with unforgettable memories.

 Arrive back in the USA